Needle and syringe programmes: United States

 Portland, Oregon, was the first city in nation to expend public funds on a NSP which opened in 1989.
 It is also one of the longest running programme in the country.
 Despite the word "exchange" in the programme name, the Portland needle exchange operated by Multnomah County hands out syringes to addicts who do not present any to exchange.
 The exchange programme reports 70% of their users are transients who experience "homelessness or unstable housing" It was reported that during the fiscal year 2015–2016, the county dispensed 2,478,362 syringes and received 2,394,460, a shortage of 83,902 needles.
-In 2016, it was reported that Cleveland Needle exchange program sees "mostly white suburban kids ages 18 to 25".
+In 2016, it was reported that the Cleveland needle exchange program sees "mostly white suburban kids ages 18 to 25".

 San Francisco

 Since the full sanction of syringe exchange programs (SEP) by then-Mayor Frank Jordan in 1993, the San Francisco Department of Public Health has been responsible for the management of syringe access and the proposed disposal of these devices in the city.
 This sanction, which was originally executed as a state of emergency to address the HIV epidemic, allowed SEPs to provide sterile syringes, take back used devices, and operate as a service for health education to support individuals struggling with substance use disorders.
 Since then, it was approximated that from July 1, 2017, to December 31, 2017, only 1,672,000 out of the 3,030,000 distributed needles (60%) were returned to the designated sites.
 In April 2018, acting Mayor Mark Farrell allocated $750,000 towards the removal of abandoned needles littering the streets of San Francisco.